-The acquisition of UPL this year marked SMS' first-ever acquisition.
-It also marked the coming together of two companies that have very similar histories and share the same values, culture and approach to customer service.
-It was paramount that for any sort of acquisition to take place it needed to be one that maintained SMS' culture based on a commitment by its employees to know and serve their customers.
+The acquisition of UPL this year marked SMS's first ever acquisition.
+It also marked the coming together of two companies with very similar histories that share the same values, culture and approach to customer service.
+It was paramount that for any sort of acquisition to take place it needed to be one that maintained SMS's culture founded on a commitment by its employees to know and serve their customers.

 This has been instrumental in developing, building and maintaining trusted relationships with our customers, the gas and now also electricity suppliers, who have responded positively to the acquisition of UPL.
-Our core values around good counsel, prudence and wisdom have ensured we continue to maintain these strong relationships.
+Our core values around good advice, prudence and wisdom have ensured we continue to maintain these strong relationships.

 Equally important in terms of operational performance is how our IT systems and compliance management work with the gas and electricity suppliers.
-These are integral to how we achieve customer satisfaction and the building of a trusted relationship.
+These are integral to the way in which we deliver and achieve customer satisfaction and building relationship of trust.
 We are excited to be driving forward our strategic vision, values and culture through our enlarged team and strengthened senior management.